oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 This specification defines header fields that allow a Client to request a fresh nonce value to be used in the OAuth-Client-Attestation-PoP.
 An Authorization Server compliant with this specification SHOULD signal via metadata whether a server-provided nonce MUST be used by the client.

-A Request to an endpoint from the AS can include the `attestation-nonce-request` field name with the value `true`.
-The server answers with a HTTP Response with status code 200, no payload, and the header field name `attestation-nonce` and value equal to the nonce.
+A Request to an endpoint from the AS can include the `attestation-nonce-request` field name with the value `true` and use the HTTP method of type HEAD (without payload).
+The server answers with an HTTP Response with status code 200, no payload, and the header field name `attestation-nonce` and value equal to the nonce.

 The client MUST use this nonce in the OAuth-Attestation-PoP as defined in (#client-attestation-pop-jwt).

 The following is a non-normative example of a request:

 ~~~
-POST /token HTTP/1.1
+HEAD /token HTTP/1.1
 Host: as.example.com
 attestation-nonce-request: true
 ~~~